The goal of psychodrama therapy is to help individuals process memories and emotions. But in a unique and cathartic way: acting!

 - Auxiliary Egos — Other group members who take on supporting roles in the production.

-The stage is a safe place in which the protagonist’s past memories or experiences are recreated.
-Future or hypothetical scenarios can also be played out.
+The stage is a safe place because it is where we recreate the protagonist’s past memories or experiences.
+Also, future or hypothetical scenarios play out.

 - Warm-up — The protagonist briefly explores feelings and experiences that will be addressed on stage; the director gives everyone their roles.

-- Enactment — The main action takes place, and situations or memories are recreated.
+- Enactment — The main action takes place recreating situations or memories.

 - Closure — Everyone steps out of their roles for a supportive discussion about how they felt and what they learned during the enactment.